-Dental implants are an excellent treatment for replacing missing teeth.
-A root form implant is the most common kind of dental implant.
+A dental implant is an excellent treatment for replacing missing teeth.
+A root-form implant is the most common kind of dental implant.
 It is a small, titanium post that replaces the roots of a missing tooth.
 A custom-fitted artificial tooth, called a restoration, is secured to the implant, which holds the restoration firmly in place.

 The Benefits of an Implant